 |

-- Dizziness, drowsiness, confusion, clumsiness, visual disturbances, and depression
+- Dizziness, drowsiness, confusion, clumsiness, visual disturbances, depression, peripheral neuropathy, and postural hypotension

 - Administer with pyridoxine.